SAKryukov/web-presentation/article/article.md

 };
 ```

 This presentation can be loaded in a Web page by using the path to the presentation file in a query string of the URL.
-The easiest way to do it is havin a separate presentation-specific HTML file.
+The easiest way to do it is having a separate presentation-specific HTML file.
 Let's assume this is the file "demo/index.html", then its content could be:

 ```{lang=HTML}{#presentation-index-sample}
 &lt;!doctype HTML&gt;